 However, when an injury claim can’t be settled privately, a personal injury attorney may suggest taking the case to court and asking jurors for the compensation – and the justice – that a TBI victim needs and deserves.

 Nothing can change the past.
 A moderate or severe traumatic brain injury can present a challenge to the victim for the rest of his or her life.
 However, with the help of a reliable injury lawyer, a personal injury claim can help a TBI victim move positively and constructively into the future.

 WHEN SHOULD YOU SPEAK TO A MASSACHUSETTS INJURY LAWYER?

 The statute of limitations for personal injury cases in Massachusetts is three years, but you cannot wait three years after a traumatic brain injury and then try to take legal action at the last minute.
-Don’t even wait three weeks.
+Don’t even wait for three weeks.

 If you’ve sustained a brain injury in Massachusetts because another driver was negligent, speak to a good injury attorney at once.
 Your future could depend on it.